agrc/forklift/readme.md

 - Added `--send-emails` override option for both lift and ship commands.
 - Added `ERROR` as a possible result type for crates.
 - Removed unused crate property, `source_primary_key`
-- BREAKING CHANGE: Split up lift and ship to be independant commands.
+- BREAKING CHANGE: Split up lift and ship to be independent commands.
   - Replaced arcgis server env variables with config.json properties to allow for managing a silo'd  architecture or multiple machines not in a cluster
   - Replaced env variables with config.json properties for consistency.
   - Ship now shuts down the entire ArcGIS Server machine rather than specific services.
 It also now does this one machine at time to minimize downtime.